Substantial form

 Substantial form is a central philosophical concept in Aristotelianism and, afterwards, in Scholasticism.
 The form is the idea, existent or embodied in a being, that completes or actualizes the potentiality latent in the matter composing the being itself.
 For Aristotle, in fact, matter is the basis of all that exists; it comprises the potentiality of everything, but of itself is not actually anything.
 A determinate thing only comes into being when the potentiality in matter is converted into actuality; this is achieved by the substantial form.
 It is substantial because it is the principle by which a material kind of thing is recognised as such.

 This concept was designed by Aristotle to explain several phenomena considered perplexing in the ancient world.
-One was how physical things can exist as certain types of intelligible things, e.g., Argos and Garmr are both dogs despite being very different because they have the same type of substantial form: it is the substantial form that makes the physical thing intelligible as a particular kind of thing; in other words, such is the Aristotelean solution of the problem of universals.
+One was how physical things can exist as certain types of intelligible things, e.g., Argos and Garmr are both dogs despite being very different because they have the same type of substantial form: it is the substantial form that makes the physical thing intelligible as a particular kind of thing; in other words, such is the Aristotelian solution of the problem of universals.
 Another one was how the activities of physical things can transcend the limitations of matter to different degrees (for Aristotle, matter was considered unable of any kind of self-organization): plants through their vegetative substantial form transcend the capacities of inanimate matter via growth and nutritive activities; animals through their sentient substantial form by sensation, perception and emotions; and humans by their rational substantial form, so making them "rational animals".
 A third one was how one physical thing can change into another, e.g. the tiger that eats an antilope not only ends the ability of the antilope's substantial forms to continue animating its prime matter but also enables that same prime matter to become absorbed or animated by the tiger's substantial form.
 For Aristotle, prime matter is the ultimate principle of physicality and has the potency to being activated by substantial forms into physical entities.
 Without this potency of prime matter, in Aristotle's opinion, change would either be impossible or would require matter to be destroyed and created rather than altered.